-PRETEXT Stage 1.
-Cancer is found in one section of the liver.
+Liver PRETEXT I. Cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.

 In group I, the cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.

-PRETEXT Stage 2.
+Liver PRETEXT II.
 Cancer is found in one or two sections of the liver.
 Two sections of the liver that are next to each other do not have cancer in them.

 In group II, cancer is found in one or two sections of the liver.
 Two sections of the liver that are next to each other do not have cancer in them.

-PRETEXT Stage 3.
-Cancer is found in three sections of the liver and one section does not have cancer.
-OR, cancer is found in two sections of the liver and two sections that are not next to each other do not have cancer in them.
+Liver PRETEXT III.
+Cancer is found in three sections of the liver and one section does not have cancer, or cancer is found in two sections of the liver and two sections that are not next to each other do not have cancer in them.

 In group III, one of the following is true:

-PRETEXT Stage 4.
+Liver PRETEXT IV.
 Cancer is found in all four sections of the liver.

 In stage 4, cancer is found in all four sections of the liver.